'Pretty much abandoned': McPike Park homeless encampment largely empty on day of closure

 “We’re not promoting camping as a longer-term alternative to shelter or other housing,” O’Keefe said.

-As of Thursday, more than 300 people were being supported in hotels, O'Keefe said.
-The men's shelter sees an average of 115-120 men a night, and the women's shelter sees around 40-45 women a night.
-Another nearly 40 are staying in Occupy Madison's tiny hut and tiny house villages.
+As of Thursday, more than 300 people were being supported in hotels, O’Keefe said.
+The men’s shelter sees an average of 115 to 120 men a night, and the women’s shelter sees around 40 to 45 women a night.
+Another nearly 40 are staying in Occupy Madison’s tiny hut and tiny house villages.

 “I’ve been very proud of our efforts to work with each person (at McPike Park) to find a solution,” Rummel said.